InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 On occasion, legal bases for processing a user's personal data are achieved outside of the TCF.
 This would be considered an out-of-band (OOB) legal basis.
 To signal whether using an OOB legal bases is allowed requires:

 *   An indication that some CMP has, at some time, disclosed the vendor in a global context to the user in the _**[DisclosedVendors](#disclosed-vendors-oob)**_ segment
-*   The use of a global-context TC String
+*   The use of a global-context TC string
 *   The publisher to allow vendors, in general, to use OOB legal bases
 *   Optionally, a list of specific vendors allowed to use OOB legal bases in the _**[AllowedVendors](#allowed-vendors-oob)**_ segment

-The _**[DisclosedVendors](#disclosed-vendors-oob)**_ segment of a TC String provides a list of vendors that have been disclosed to a user; it is created and stored in a global context for all CMPs to share across the web.
-The existence of this segment as a member of a TC String, when signaling, implies that the publisher supports OOB legal bases.
+The _**[DisclosedVendors](#disclosed-vendors-oob)**_ segment of a TC string provides a list of vendors that have been disclosed to a user; it is created and stored in a global context for all CMPs to share across the web.
+The existence of this segment as a member of a TC string, when signaling, implies that the publisher supports OOB legal bases.
 Conversely, If a publisher does not support OOB legal bases the segment shall be omitted when signaling.
-Regardless of publisher support, a CMP shall still update the segment with any new Vendor IDs disclosed and save the updated TC String back to the global context when the CMP user interface completes its interaction with the user.
+Regardless of publisher support, a CMP shall still update the segment with any new Vendor IDs disclosed and save the updated TC string back to the global context when the CMP user interface completes its interaction with the user.

 If a publisher supports OOB legal bases, but only for select vendors, a CMP shall create an _**[AllowedVendors](#allowed-vendors-oob)**_ segment that reflects the vendors the publisher allows to operate under OOB legal bases.
-When a TC String is requested from the CMP API it shall include both the _**[AllowedVendors](#allowed-vendors-oob)**_ and _**[DisclosedVendors](#disclosed-vendors-oob)**_ segments.
-However, when a TC String is stored, an _**[AllowedVendors](#allowed-vendors-oob)**_ segment must never be saved to the global context as this is a publisher-specific setting and does not apply web-wide.
-If a CMP encounters a TC String with an _**[AllowedVendors](#allowed-vendors-oob)**_ segment in the global context it must disregard it, not include it in responses from the CMP API, and of course omit it when re-saving.
+When a TC string is requested from the CMP API it shall include both the _**[AllowedVendors](#allowed-vendors-oob)**_ and _**[DisclosedVendors](#disclosed-vendors-oob)**_ segments.
+However, when a TC string is stored, an _**[AllowedVendors](#allowed-vendors-oob)**_ segment must never be saved to the global context as this is a publisher-specific setting and does not apply web-wide.
+If a CMP encounters a TC string with an _**[AllowedVendors](#allowed-vendors-oob)**_ segment in the global context it must disregard it, not include it in responses from the CMP API, and of course omit it when re-saving.

 **Note:** If a Vendor has been _disclosed_ within the _**[DisclosedVendors](#disclosed-vendors-oob)**_ segment that means that they have interacted with the Framework and therefore can not use OOB legal bases.

-The following three examples demonstrate how to handle an OOB signal in the TC String.
+The following three examples demonstrate how to handle an OOB signal in a TC string.

 **Example 1: A Publisher Does <span style="text-decoration:underline;">Not</span> Support OOB Legal Bases**

-The CMP reads a TC String from global context storage and it contains a _**[DisclosedVendors](#disclosed-vendors-oob)**_ segment:
+The CMP reads a TC string from global context storage and it contains a _**[DisclosedVendors](#disclosed-vendors-oob)**_ segment:

 [ _**[Core](#the-core-string)**_ ].[ _**[DisclosedVendors](#disclosed-vendors-oob)**_ ]
 ```
 BObdrPUOevsguAfDqFENCNAAAAAmeAAA.PVAfDObdrA
 ```
-Because the publisher does not support OOB legal bases, the dot-delimited _**[DisclosedVendors](#disclosed-vendors-oob)**_ segment at the end of the TC String is removed when requested form the CMP API:
+Because the publisher does not support OOB legal bases, the dot-delimited _**[DisclosedVendors](#disclosed-vendors-oob)**_ segment at the end of the TC string is removed when requested form the CMP API:

 [ _**[Core](#the-core-string)**_ ]
 ```